 - U.S. Centers for Disease Control and Prevention (CDC) Earthquake Preparedness

-Hospitals and clinics in Algeria are available and their quality is improving in the large urban centers, but is still not up to U.S. or European standards.
+While hospitals and clinics are available, they are not up to U.S. or European standards.
+The quality of hospitals and clinics are improving in large urban centers.
 Doctors and hospitals often expect immediate cash payment for services.
 Most medical practitioners speak French; English is not widely used.

 Emergency services are satisfactory, but response time is often unpredictable.
 In all cases, response time is not as fast as in the United States.

 Cases of tuberculosis are regularly reported, but do not reach endemic levels.
 For further information on tuberculosis, please consult the CDC’s information on TB.
 Every summer, public health authorities report limited occurrences of water-borne diseases, such as typhoid.
-In addition, HIV/AIDS is a concern in the remote southern part of the country, especially in border towns.
-There have been a few recently reported cases of H1N1.
-The flu vaccine is available in Algeria and provides protection.
+HIV/AIDS is a concern in Algeria.
+There have been a few recent reported cases of H1N1.
+The flu vaccine is available in Algeria.
 More information is available via the U.S. Department of State’s H5N1 and Pandemic Fact Sheet.

 Travel & Transportation

-According to local media, Algeria has the fourth highest vehicular accident rate in the world; Algerian security services report that each year, over 4,000 people die in traffic-related accidents and over 55,000 are injured.
-Many factors play a role in traffic fatalities: poorly maintained roads, a severe lack of roadway signage, insufficient vehicle maintenance, the use of defective, pirated auto parts, driver fatigue, and reckless and unskilled drivers.
-New regulations improved traffic safety slightly in 2014, but lack of enforcement continues to be a major contributor to overall road safety.
-Emergency response resources are adequate in Algiers and other populated cities but this is not the case in rural areas.
+Road Conditions and Safety: According to local media, Algeria has the fourth highest vehicular accident rate in the world.
+Problems include poorly maintained roads, a lack of roadway signage, insufficient vehicle maintenance, defective, pirated auto parts, driver fatigue, and reckless and unskilled drivers.
+Lack of enforcement continues to be a major problem.
+While emergency response resources are adequate in Algiers and other populated cities, this is not the case in rural areas.